 The FDA has found that women with Allergan textured breast implants have an elevated risk of developing a rare form of cancer called breast implant-associated anaplastic large cell lymphoma, commonly known as BIA-ALCL.

 Women who underwent breast augmentation surgery expected the procedure to be safe and likely never thought they would be left fighting a deadly disease due to a faulty implant.

 Emerging research suggests that Allergan, the manufacturer, knew or should have known about the link between their breast implants and cancer, yet failed to adequately test the product or appropriately warn women and the medical community of the alleged risks.

 As a result, women who have been diagnosed with BIA-ALCL or another type of lymphoma after receiving Allergan textured breast implants may be entitled to compensation.
 The Goldwater Law Firm is currently accepting breast implant cases in all 50 states.
 With our partner law firms, we are dedicated to helping these women receive justice.
-Call us TODAY to find out if you have a case.
+Contact us today to find out if you have a case.